An important history of the Carolina rice kitchen and the African influence on it

-Once called "the best American cook in Paris" by Newsweek, Karen Hess has done prodigious research in culinary history.
+Once called "the best American cook in Paris" by Newsweek, Karen Hess has conducted extensive research in culinary history.
+Her articles and reviews have appeared in the New York Times, Atlantic, Harper's, House & Garden, and Organic Gardening.
 Co-author of The Taste of America, Hess is the editor of The Martha Washington Booke of Cookery and of facsimile editions of several cookbooks, including The Virginia House-wife by Mary Randolph.
-A resident of France for ten years, Hess lives on Manhattan's Upper West Side.

 "Karen Hess has shaped this long-forgotten social history into a readable, informative, and highly beneficial narrative.
 Books like this make the ordinary lives of our forefathers seem much more authentic and closer to us than the Old South mythologies ever did."—South Carolina Historical Magazine